Gutterballs (film): Plot

-The following night, the two groups arrive at the bowling alley to continue their tournament.
-Steve is joined by his "girlfriends", Julia and Hannah.
-Jamie arrives late with Lisa, who barely speaks.
-As the teams begin their first game, Lisa suddenly gets on an elevator.
-She is confronted by Patrick, who says he's only there to apologize.
-Lisa believes that he wants to make sure that she hasn't contacted the police.
+The following night, the two groups arrive at to continue.
+Steve is accompanied by Julia and Hannah.
+Jamie arrives with a traumatized Lisa.
+The teams begin, with Lisa leaving to the elevator.
+Patrick enters, apologizing.
 During the game, the players notice a mystery player on the scoreboard, BBK, but believe it is just a glitch.
-One of Jamie's friends, Dave, meets Julia in the bar and pays for the two beers she ordered.
-When he discovers that one of them belongs to Steve, he asks if he can urinate in it.
-Julia tells him that she doesn't care and that she dislikes Steve too but hangs out with him anyway because he's dating her friend Hannah.
-Julia follows Dave into the bathroom, and the two begin to make out.
-A mysterious person wearing bowling attire exits one of the stalls while Dave and Julia are in the 69 position and forces each one further onto the other, suffocating them both.
-After this, two strikes appear next to BBK on the scoreboard in the form of a skull and crossbones.
+Dave meets Julia in the bar, and the two then makeout in the bathroom.
+The unknown killer exits one of the stalls while Dave and Julia are in the 69 position and suffocates them both.
+After this, two strikes appear next to BBK’s scoreboard in the form of a skull and crossbones.